nubenetes/awesome-kubernetes/docs/introduction.md

 * [cloudpundit.com: Don’t boil the ocean to create your cloud 🌟](https://cloudpundit.com/2020/09/22/dont-boil-the-ocean-to-create-your-cloud/)
 * [hcltech.com: DevOps Tools and Technologies to Manage Microservices 🌟](https://www.hcltech.com/blogs/devops-tools-and-technologies-manage-microservices)
 * [redhat.com: A sysadmin's guide to containerizing applications](https://www.redhat.com/sysadmin/containerizing-applications) Curious how to containerize your Linux applications?
 Learn by example, and understand the challenges of various application types and how to overcome them.
+* [opensource.com: 6 container concepts you need to understand](https://opensource.com/article/20/12/containers-101) Containers are everywhere, and they've radically changed the IT landscape.
+What do you need to know about them?

 <center>
 [![microservices infographic](images/microservices-infographic.png)](https://www.weave.works/technologies/going-cloud-native-6-essential-things-you-need-to-know)